-A common resident on the eastern slope of the East Andes and in the adjacent llanos lowlands, TE photographed one at RNA Reinita Cielo Azul, Santander, at c.1,300 m, on 23 July 2010, while LEU photographed one at the same site on 15 August 2011 (Fig. 10).
-These appear to be the first records from the western slope of the East Andes, although this statement is only true under current taxonomy, which splits T. nudigenis from Ecuadorian Thrush T. maculirostris of south-west that these two taxa are separated not only by the Andes, but also by habitat or ecological requirements.
+A common resident on the eastern slope of the East Andes and in the adjacent llanos lowlands^{22,28}, TE photographed one at RNA Reinita Cielo Azul, Santander, at c.1,300 m, on 23 July 2010, while LEU photographed one at the same site on 15 August 2011 (Fig. 10).
+These appear to be the first records from the western slope of the East Andes12, although this statement is only true under current taxonomy30, which splits T. nudigenis from Ecuadorian Thrush T. maculirostris of south-west Colombia to north-west Peru.
+Our records suggest that these two taxa are separated not only by the Andes, but also by habitat or ecological requirements.